SHOP

 Is a Discovery the best Land Rover?

-Conversely to the Discovery Sport, this is Land Rover’s largest seven-seater SUV and even the rearmost seats are spacious enough for adults, making it one of the most practical seven-seaters you can get from any brand.
+In contrast to the Discovery Sport, this is Land Rover’s largest seven-seater SUV and even the rearmost seats are spacious enough for adults, making it one of the most practical seven-seaters you can get from any brand.

 It’s available with 2.0-litre diesel engines that are meant to be more efficient, but we think the 3.0-litre diesels are best suited to this car’s heavy weight.

 It’s the only Land Rover car not to have a plug-in hybrid power option, but this is likely to change fairly soon.
+That said, the D300 engine has mild hybrid technology to help reduce emissions, and should do around 34mpg.

 It’s much more suited to off-roading, too.
 With a steep approach angle, such as fording a river, it can wade through 75cm of water.